Battle of the Espero Convoy: Italian sea communications

 On 11 April, the naval chief of staff, Admiral Domenico Cavagnari, reported his doubts about the possibility of offensive action against opponents who could replace losses far quicker than Italy.
 Going to war with a defensive strategy was unprecedented and at the end of the war, Italy might have no territorial gains, no navy and no air force.
 The navy planned to keep its forces concentrated to generate maximum firepower, which precluded the protection of merchant shipping, except on rare occasions; the French to the west and British to the east meant that convoying ships from Italy to Libya would be impossible.
-Mussolini saw off such doubts by predicting a war of three months' duration, when Libya had six months' supplies.
+Benito Mussolini saw off such doubts by predicting a war of three months' duration, when Libya had six months' supplies.